-Click on the images below for full details about our extracurricular opportunities for after May half-term.
+Click on the link below for full details about our extracurricular opportunities for autumn 2021.

 You might also be interseted to read about the CILIP Carnegie and Kate Greenaway Shadowing Scheme, where every year, children and young people are given the opportunity to ‘shadow’ the judging process for the Children’s Book Awards.
 Participants can read, discuss and review the books on each shortlist selected by the judges and engage in reading related activity online.